 #1: Compile Your Ideas on Pinterest

 In the beginning stages of planning your styled shoot, it can be helpful to have a Pinterest board dedicated to your ideas and vision.
-Before you get pinning crazy, put that board on private!
+Use this as a mood board to collect everything from details you want to recreate to pieces you want to rent or buy to shots you want to try on the big day.
+But just remember, before you go crazy Pinning inspiration, put that board on private.
 You don’t want everyone to see what you’re planning before you do it.
-Use Pinterest as a mood board to collect everything from details you want to recreate to pieces you want to rent or buy to shots you want to try on the big day.

 #2: Connect with Talented Vendors

 Styled shoots are the perfect opportunity to work with your own list of favorite vendors.
-Not only do you get to handpick the professionals to carry out your vision for this shoot, but you’re showcasing their work to potential clients who might just hire you as a team to transform their dream into reality!
+Not only do you get to handpick the professionals to carry out your vision for this shoot, but you’re showcasing their work to potential clients who might just hire you as a team to transform their dream into reality.
 Let each of your vendors do what they’re best at.
-Rely on the planner and florist to create a beautiful scene.
-Does your local rental company have some really cool pieces of furniture that haven’t been used often?
-Now is the time to make it the star and highlight how it can be used in a real wedding.
 Supporting local vendors will, in turn, inspire local couples to let you create something unique together that perfectly represents them.

 #3: Choose Your Location